2026-2027 Foundations Certificate Program Curriculum and Class Summary

 Paul Sanderson, D.Min., Ph.D., IAAP, is a Licensed Psychologist and a Licensed Marriage & Family Therapist in Massachusetts; a Diplomate in the American Association of Pastoral Counselors; A Certified Jungian Analyst; and an Ordained Minister in the United Church of Christ.
 He taught psychology at Assumption College for twenty-five years.
 In addition to his private practice (in person and on-line) in Foxborough, Massachusetts, he serves as Pastor of the First Community Church of Southborough.
 He is married with three children, six grandchildren, and is a big fan of Pink Floyd and the New York Yankees.

-COURSE TITLE: Know Thyself: C.G.
+CLASS TITLE: Know Thyself: C.G.
 Jung’s Psychological Types

 PRESENTER: Olga Turcotte

-COURSE DESCRIPTION
+CLASS DESCRIPTION

 While Dr. Jung was careful not to categorize personalities, he discovered it helped the analytical process tremendously to observe and note that we all view the world through varying and different typological lenses.
-His extensive research and many years of findings on the typology of his patients paved the way for most present-day personality tests widely used in almost all professional fields across the globe.

 In this seminar, we are going to learn about the different personality types and how we can tap into this knowledge to have a fuller and more authentic personal as well as professional life.
-If time permits, we will also do a hands-on exercise to expand our understanding of Typology.
-All materials and instructions will be provided by the seminar leader.

 SUGGESTED READING